-CA 295(4) 1 In the opinion of the directors of Grant Thornton CLEARR Example Ltd: a the consolidated financial statements and notes of Grant Thornton CLEARR Example Ltd are in accordance with the Corporations Act 2001, including CA 295(4)(d)(ii) i giving a true and fair view of its financial position as at 31 December 2011 ii and of its performance for the financial year ended on that date; and CA 295(4)(d)(i) iii complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; and CA 295(4)(c) b there are reasonable grounds to believe that Grant Thornton CLEARR Example Ltd will be able to pay its debts as and when they become due and payable.
-CA 295(4)(e)) ASIC PN22 2.
-The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 31 December 2011.
-CA 295(5)(ca) 3.
-The consolidated financial statements comply with International Financial Reporting Standards.
-CA 295(5)(a) Signed in accordance with a resolution of the directors: CA 295(5)(b) Dated at CA 295(5)(c) [Director name] Director
+CA 295(4) 1 In the opinion of the directors of Grant Thornton CLEARR Example Ltd: a the consolidated financial statements and notes of Grant Thornton CLEARR Example Ltd are in accordance with the Corporations Act 2001 , including CA 295(4)(d)(ii) i giving a true and fair view of its financial position as at 31 December 2012 and of its performance for the financial year ended on that date; and CA 295(4)(d)(i) ii complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001 ; and CA 295(4)(c) b there are reasonable grounds to believe that Grant Thornton CLEARR Example Ltd will be able to pay its debts as and when they become due and payable.
+CA 295(4)(e)) ASIC PN22 2 The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 31 December 2012.
+CA 295(5)(ca) 3 Note 2 confirms that the consolidated financial statements also comply with International Financial Reporting Standards.
+CA 295(5)(a) Signed in accordance with a resolution of the directors: CA 295(5)(c) Director Blake Smith CA 295(5)(b) Dated this 31st day of March 2013